chef/kitchen-vcenter/README.md

 Windows default:
 `sleep 5 & ipconfig`

-## Post Create Script
+## Post-Create Script

-This offers a way to make VMs ready for connections by a Test Kitchen transport.
-In some cases, the default firewall settings will not allow immediate connections via WinRM.
-With a post create script, you can remotely execute statements to enable this.
+Post-create scripts offer a way to make VMs ready for connections by a Test Kitchen transport.
+In some cases, the default firewall settings block immediate connections through WinRM.
+Post-create scripts let you remotely execute commands to enable immediate access through WinRM.

-Add all necessary commands with the `post_create_script` property.
-These commands get invoked via the Guest Operations API (VMware Tools), which does not require network connectivity.
-As such, they need additional privileges in vCenter.
+Add all of the required commands for enabling WinRM connections with the `post_create_script` property.
+The Guest Operations API (VMware Tools) executes the commands from the `post_create_script`.
+The GuestOperatons endpoint does not require network connectivity, but it does require additional privileges in vCenter.

-Needed privileges:
+Enable these privileges in vCenter:
 - VirtualMachine.GuestOperations.Execute
 - VirtualMachine.GuestOperations.Query

-The commands gets executed with the credentials specified for the transport, but can be overridden via `vm_username` and `vm_password`.
-The default timeout is 60 seconds, but can be adjusted via `post_create_script_timeout`.
+The commands are executed with the credentials specified for the transport, which you can override with `vm_username` and `vm_password`.
+The `post_create_script` default timeout is 60 seconds.
+Configure the timeout with `post_create_script_timeout`.

 ## Benchmarking